Lawyer Kenneth Chesebro pleads guilty over efforts to overturn Trump’s 2020 loss in Georgia

 A lower-profile defendant in the case, bail bondsman Scott Graham Hall, pleaded guilty last month to five misdemeanor charges.
 He was sentenced to five years of probation and agreed to testify in further proceedings.

-All of the other defendants, including Trump White House Chief of Staff Mark Meadows, have pleaded not guilty.
+All of the other defendants, including Trump and his White House chief of staff Mark Meadows, have pleaded not guilty.

+Grubman said this deal means his client will get to return to his family and his life without spending a day behind bars.
+He said he believes that getting prosecutors to agree on the record that this was not a crime of “moral turpitude” should allow Chesebro to continue practicing law.

 Prosecutors allege that Chesebro unlawfully conspired with Trump and lawyers associated with his campaign to have the group of Georgia Republicans sign the false elector certificate and to submit it to various federal authorities.
 He also communicated with Trump campaign lawyers and Republican leaders in other swing states won by Biden to get those states to submit false slates of electors as well, prosecutors alleged.